This is the multi-page printable view of this section. Click here to print.

 Please note that data cannot be recovered after service termination.

-To cancel the Virtual Server, follow the steps below.
+To terminate Virtual Server, follow the procedure below.

-3. Virtual Server list On the page, select the resource to cancel, and click the Cancel Service button.
+3. On the Virtual Server List page, select the resource to terminate and click Terminate Service button.

-• The termination of connected storage depends on the Delete on termination setting, please refer to Termination Constraints.
+• Termination of connected storage varies depending on the Delete on termination setting; see Termination Constraints.

-4. When the termination is complete, check on the Virtual Server List page whether the resource has been terminated.
+4. When termination is complete, check if resource is terminated on Virtual Server List page.

 Termination Constraints

-• When File Storage is connected: Please disconnect the File Storage first.
+• When File Storage is connected: First disconnect File Storage connection.

-• When the LB server group is connected: First disconnect the LB server group pool connection.
+• When LB server group is connected: First disconnect LB server group Pool connection.

-• When Lock is set: After changing the Lock setting to disabled, try again.
+• When Lock is set: Change Lock setting to not used and then try again.

-• When Backup is connected: Please disconnect the Backup connection first.
+• When Backup is connected: First disconnect Backup connection.

-• If the Auto-Scaling Group attached to the Virtual Server is not in In Service state: After changing the status of the attached Auto-Scaling Group, try again.
+• When Auto-Scaling Group connected to Virtual Server is not In Service state: Change state of connected Auto-Scaling Group and then try again.

-Termination of attached storage depends on the Delete on termination setting, please refer to it.
+Termination of connected storage varies depending on Delete on termination setting, so please refer.

-• Delete on termination when set: If the Virtual Server is terminated, the volume will be deleted.
+• When Delete on termination is set: Volume is deleted when Virtual Server is terminated.

-• Volumes that have a Snapshot will not be deleted even if Delete on termination is set.
+• Volumes with snapshots are not deleted even if Delete on termination is set.

-• Multi attach volume will be deleted only when the server being deleted is the last remaining server attached to the volume.
+• Multi attach volumes are deleted only when the server to be deleted is the last remaining server connected to the volume.

 1 - Image